miloszkowal/codex_vitae/codex-vitae.md

 #### Money

 Money is neither something to be pursued nor scorned.
-It is simply a vehicle for purchasing goods.
+It is simply a vehicle for expressing your values.
 While money may not buy happiness, it can certainly be used as a tool against sadness.
+How you spend your money is a direct reflection of your values.
+Actions speak louder than words.

 Save money and do not squander it needlessly.
 Always prioritize saving over entertainment expenditures.
 Make a budget and stick to it.

 That being said, budget for entertainment.
 It is important to enjoy everything life has to offer.
 Do not turn into a Scrooge.

+Throwing more money at a problem will likely not solve the problem.
+Problems in people's personal lives will not be solved through money, but through action, and probably through learning new skills (e.g. learn to fix your own sink before hiring a plumber)

 #### Consumerism / Capitalism